-Eventually as their blog grows, users end up switching from Blogger to WordPress to get more features and control over their website.
+Some users start out with Blogger because it’s free, but eventually as their blog grows, they end up switching from Blogger to WordPress to get more features and control over their website.

 Tumblr is a little different than other blogging platforms.
 It is a microblogging platform with social networking features including following other blogs, reblogging, built-in sharing tools, and more.

-- Tumblr is free and very easy to use.
+- It is very easy to set up and use.